-The four most common places I find smallmouth bass in the winter are:
+The four most common places I catch fish in the winter are:

 - Points are where the shoreline protrudes into the water.
 Bass naturally occupy these areas since they provide access to deeper water and become excellent ambush points for any prey vessel passing by.